Thursday 09 June 2016

 - Extending the marketing toolkit: search engines, social media, digital media etc.

-Understand the environment in which you operate as marketeers and the impact this has on your strategies; use the full marketing toolkit in the most effective ways; assess customer needs, and make appropriate changes to your products and marketing messages.
+Understand the environment in which they operate as marketeers and the impact this has on their strategies; use the full marketing toolkit in the most effective ways; assess customer needs, and make appropriate changes to their products and marketing messages.